DanielleSpring/Final-Project/README.md

 Lastly, a basic accuracy score is generated for evaluating the model.

 ![Accuracy_InitialModel](https://github.com/DanielleSpring/Final-Project-SunshineList/blob/main/Images/Accuracy_InitialModel.png)

-### Explanation of Model Choice (Including Limitations & Benefits):
-TBD further during the project

-## **Machine Learning: Sentiment**
-*Note that this part of machine learning will not be done during segmeent 1 and will be elaborated during the next segment.

-### Preliminary Data Processing:

-### Initial Classification - to be determined

-### Splitting Data Into Testing & Training sets:

-### Explanation of Model Choice (Including Limitations & Benefits):

 ## **Dashboard:**
 We will use Tableau to create our Dashboard and use HeroKu to host it.
 It will be directly tied to our PostgreSQL and MongoDb database and linked to our project website.